 St. Thomas the Apostle School will continue to report school closings due to snow or weather on local radio and television stations, and will use this system as an overlay to the public announcements.
 Morning announcements for school closures or delays will be made early in the morning with no exception for individuals.
-Most announcements about weather delays or cancellations will be made via email and Class Dojo, however messages will be sent via SchoolMessenger in case of emergency or short notice.
+Most announcements about weather delays or cancellations will be made via email and Class Dojo.